 Highlights: Marriage Ceremony, Asakusa Kannon (Buddist) Temple, Meiji Shinto Shrine, Boat cruise

-Today I organised a day tour around Tokyo called Panaoramic Toyko Day Tour which included a Bay Cruise.
-I was petty proud of myself to navigate the train system and find my way to the Bus Terminal for the start.
+Today I organised a day tour around Tokyo called the Panaoramic Toyko Day Tour which included a Bay Cruise.
+I was happy that I managed to navigate the train system and find my way to the Bus Terminal for the tours start without issue.

 First up was a visit to the Meiji Shinto Shrine which is the old Japanese religion that focussed on current life, not the afterlife.
 Most Japanese are Buddist but the religions can go together so the majority follow both even if Shinto is more out of tradition and Buddism is more the religion.
 We were extremely lucky to see two marriage ceremonies take place.
-Usually this only happens on Sunday’s but today, Tuesday and Wednesday are public holidays so there were traditional marriage ceremonies today.
+Usually this only happens on Sunday’s but this week both Monday and Tuesday are public holidays so there were traditional marriage ceremonies today.

 Next up was a visit to Imperial Palace East Garden.
-The Imperial Palace itself can’t be viewed and can only be seen (from the outside) on the Emperor’s birthday and New Year’s Celebration (2 Janaury).
-The gardens themselves are beautiful.
+The Imperial Palace itself can’t be viewed and can only be seen (from the outside) on the Emperor’s birthday and New Year’s Celebration (2 January).
+You can see the gardens which are beautiful.
 We got to hear the Imperial Police practising kendo, very loudly.

 Next was a visit to Asakusa Kannon (Buddist) Temple.
-A real highlight the place was packed with Japanese tourist (since it was their public holiday).
+A real highlight the place was packed with local tourists (since it was a public holiday).
 You have to watch for people throwing coins into the Temple for good luck.
-I saw a though people hit so they aren’t lucky 🙂

-We had lunch on the 12th floor of a hotel near the sea that gave an excellent view of the city.
+We had lunch on the 12th floor of a hotel near the sea that provided an excellent view of the city.
 The three courses were delicious even the vegetable soup.